bpype/blender-studio-pipeline/docs/addons/cloudrig/troubleshooting.md

-# Generation Log
+# Troubleshooting
-CloudRig implements a Generation Log, which is a list of potential issues detected during the rig generation process.
+CloudRig implements a Generation Log, which shows a list of potential issues detected during the rig generation process.
 Each time you re-generate the rig, this list is re-populated.
 Ideally, you want to keep this list completely empty.

 <img src="/media/addons/cloudrig/generation_log.png" width=600>